flemm0/PM_566/01-assignment/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##  -2.200   4.400   7.200   9.171  11.300 251.000

-In the case of concentration of particulate matter in the air, it seems implausible to have a negative concentration.
-Remove these observations from the data.

 ``` r
 df_all %>%